Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Practical Considerations for Using Judge Adapters

 \paragraph{Data.} Our experiments suggest that between 100 and 200 judged documents per topic are needed to yield highly reliable judge adapters.
 The natural class imbalance in judgment pools (typically between 3-12\% relevant documents) should be handled through adapting the loss function class weights to the specific test collection at hand.
 We found that oversampling strategies did not improve over loss weighting, and thus recommend it as the simpler approach.

 \paragraph{Base Model.} The choice of base ranking model impacts both adapter effectiveness and computational requirements.
-Mono-decoders consistently outperformed other architectures in our experiments, with a justifiable increase in parameter budget.
-LoRA adapted monoT5 models are be able to be trained and ran for inference on most consumer GPUs, or even CPUs, in contrast to LLM-as-a-judge methods.
+Mono-deco\-ders consistently outperformed other architectures in our experiments, with a justifiable increase in parameter budget.
+LoRA-adapted monoT5 models can be trained and run for inference on most consumer GPUs, or even CPUs, in contrast to LLM-as-a-judge methods.
 Domain alignment between the base model's pretraining corpus and the target test collection improves effectiveness, though cross-domain transfer remains feasible with slightly more training data to compensate for domain shift.

-\paragraph{Advantages.} Our experiments suggest judge adapters are most advantageous when: \Ni a sufficient pool of existing judgments exists, as evaluation on relevance labels predicted by judge adapters provide more robust estimations of system effectiveness than alternative approaches; \Nii deterministic, reproducible, and/or explainable judgments are required, as judge adapters provide a discriminative approach to automatic relevance judgment; and \Niii scalability is required and/or inference cost are a concern, as LLM-as-a-judge approaches require significantly more computational resources, particularly with few-shot prompting.